Here’s the thing:

 The history of competitive intelligence

 Early on, competitive intelligence was covert and undercover.
 Before the internet, CI stemmed from a human intelligence model, borne from government intelligence agencies (think FBI).
-People would frame themselves as new customers and speak with competitors to gain pricing and product intel.
+People would frame themselves as new customers and speak with competitors to gain competitive pricing intelligence and product intel.

 Think that sounds… kinda ethically unsound?
 You’d be right.
 Ethics concerns prompted a shift away from this model and, with the birth of the internet and more freely available intel, this kind of inspector gadgetery became unnecessary.